DmitryEfimenko/ngspot/packages/ng-superclass/README.md

     <input [formControl]="control" />
   `,
 })
-class MyCounter extends FormComponentSuperclass<Date, string> {
+class MyCounter extends WrappedControlSuperclass<Date, string> {
   control = new FormControl();

   // make sure that the Date type that this custom control receives from the